Mountaineering

 Day 46: Trek from Anpan to Taplejung

-Day 48: Flight from Suketar to Biratnagar and again flight to Kathmandu
+Day 48: Fly from Suketar to Biratnagar, Fly to Kathmandu

 Includes